 For E-UTRA, for all bandwidths, the EVM measurement shall be performed for each E-UTRA carrier over all allocated resource blocks and downlink subframes within 10ms measurement periods for subframe TTI, and over all allocated resource blocks and downlink sTTIs within 10ms measurement periods for sTTI.
 The boundaries of the EVM measurement periods need not be aligned with radio frame boundaries.
 The EVM value is then calculated as the mean square root of the measured values.
-The EVM of each E-UTRA carrier for different modulation schemes on PDSCH or sPDSCH shall be better than the limits in table 6.5.2-1:
+The EVM of each E-UTRA carrier for different modulation schemes on PDSCH or sPDSCH or PMCH shall be better than the limits in table 6.5.2-1:

 Table 6.5.2-1: EVM requirements for E-UTRA carrier